CaioValcazara/AWS-Lambda/README.md

   **Process 3.1:**
   1. Access Lambda
-  2. Function
+  2. Click on "Function"
-  3. Create function
+  3. "Create function"
   4. Give it a name
   5. Select the Python Version (in this case, Python 3.13)
   6. In the Permission section, change the default execution role for the created on step 2 by selection "use an existing role"
-  7. Create Function
+  7. Click on "Create Function"

   **Process 3.2:**
-  1. Click on Add Trigger
+  1. Click on "Add Trigger"
 ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/lambda_adding_trigger.png)
   2. Filter for S3 Bucket
-  3. Select the Bcuket create on step 1
+  3. Select the Bucket create on step 1
   4. Select the event type to be "all object create events"
   5. Check the "Recursive Invocation" box